-5. A copy of the Public Censure is attached hereto as Petitioner's Exhibit 1 and made a part hereof for all intents and purposes as if the same was copied verbatim herein.
-Petitioner expects to introduce a certified copy of Exhibit 1 at the time of hearing of this cause.
+5. A copy of Petitioner's Exhibit 1 and Exhibit 2 are attached hereto and made a part hereof for all intents and purposes as if the same were copied verbatim herein.
+Petitioner expects to introduce certified copies of Exhibits 1 and 2 at the time of the hearing in this case.

-6. Petitioner prays that, pursuant to Rule 9.02, Texas Rules of Disciplinary Procedure, this Board issue notice to Respondent, containing a copy of this Petition with exhibits, and an order directing Respondent to show cause within thirty (30) days from the date of the mailing of the notice, why the imposition of the identical discipline in this state would be unwarranted.
-Petitioner further prays that upon trial of this matter that this Board enters a judgment imposing discipline identical with that imposed by the Supreme Court of the State of Tennessee and that Petitioner have such other and further relief to which it may be entitled.
+6. Petitioner prays that, pursuant to Rule 9.02, Texas Rules of Disciplinary Procedure, that this Board issue notice to Respondent, containing a copy of this Petition with exhibit, and an order directing Respondent to show cause within thirty (30) days from the date of the mailing of the notice, why the imposition of the identical discipline in this state would be unwarranted.

+Petitioner further prays that upon trial of this matter that this Board enter a judgment imposing discipline identical with that imposed by the Supreme Court of the State of Louisiana and that

+Petitioner have such other and further relief to which it may be entitled.